 The Public Policy and Law group has nearly 50 bipartisan lawyers and policy professionals with 500 years of combined experience in federal and state government.
 We also help solve clients’ policy and regulatory needs around the globe with offices in world capitals in Europe, Asia, and the Middle East.
 Our state policy practice has a strategic geographic footprint, with regional headquarters in Pennsylvania, Texas, and North Carolina.
 Our members include:

 A Policy Team with a Global ReachMembers of our Public Policy group join forces with our Global Government Solutions® practice and together, provide a uniquely effective set of capabilities to help clients deal with governments around the world.
-Our Global Government Solutions initiative brings together lawyers from various practice disciplines located in fully integrated offices in the primary political, commercial, and financial centers of North America, Europe, the Middle East, Asia, Australia, and South America, including 14 world capitals or seats of government.
+Our Global Government Solutions initiative brings together lawyers from various practice disciplines located in fully integrated offices in the primary political, commercial, and financial centers of North America, Europe, the Middle East, Asia, Australia, and South America, including 13 world capitals.

 Our geographic reach, coupled with the depth and breadth of our practice positions us to advance client interests efficiently and effectively and to develop and execute coordinated strategies in multiple locations.
 Our widespread global network allows us the opportunity to respond to clients’ needs in a timely manner by delivering exceptional service from an experienced team that is not affected by cross-border limitations.